Dangerous (David Guetta song)

 "Dangerous" is a song by French music producer David Guetta released as the second single from his sixth studio album, Listen.
 It features vocals by American singer and songwriter Sam Martin, who had also appeared on Guetta's previous single "Lovers on the Sun".
-It was released as a digital download on 6 October 2014.
+It was released as a digital download on 6 October 2014 and reached number one in fourteen countries.
 Both artists co-wrote and co-produced the song with Giorgio Tuinfort and Jason Evigan, with additional writing from Lindy Robbins.
 A remix featuring Trey Songz, Chris Brown, and Martin was released on 9 January 2015.

 Composition

 The song is written in the key of E minor with the main chord progression of Em—C—Am—D. This song bears similarity to the Akon's song "Ghetto" by the chorus melody.

+The song contains major samples of Nicolo Paganini's Capriccio in Si minore per violino solo, Op.
+1 No. 2.

 Music video

 A lyric video was released on YouTube on David Guetta's channel.
 An extended director's cut of the music video was released on October 31.
 A shorter radio edit version was released on January 21, 2015.
 It was directed by Jonas Akerlund.
 The Formula 1-themed video co-starred actor James Purefoy as the rival driver.
 2012 Lotus E20 Formula One cars are featured in the video, and then Lotus driver Romain Grosjean makes a cameo appearance, arriving towards the end of the video standing on the podium with Guetta and Purefoy.
-The video was filmed at Jerez.
+The video was filmed at Circuito de Jerez in Jerez de la Frontera, Andalusia, Spain.